 If a third-party iframe is granted storage access to the parent context, Firefox sets a permission.
 To revoke access you can clear the permission via the Site Information Panel in the permissions section under "Cross-site Cookies".

-Warning: Make sure to set these prefs in a separate Firefox profile or reset them after testing.
+Warning: Make sure to set these preferences in a separate Firefox profile or reset them after testing.

-The following prefs can be used to disable individual storage access heuristics via the config editor:
+The following preferences can be used to disable individual storage access heuristics via the config editor:

 Disable Network Partitioning